jenkinsci/periodic-reincarnation-plugin/README.md

 Restart failed jobs periodically.
 The restart happens according to a given cron time and the failed jobs being restarted can be filtered with the help of regular expressions.
-There is also the additional option to restart jobs if the last build has failed, but the second last was a success and there were no changes between these two builds.
+There is also the additional option to restart jobs if the last build has failed but the second last was a success and there were no changes between these two builds.

 This can be useful when something temporary may be causing a build to fail.
 For instance:

 	- there was not enough space on the hard disk

 	- there was some incompatibility of some kind

 Another example: